djankies/foundations-43-workspace/README.md

 ## 📥 Downloading & Opening the Workspace

-### The plebian method:
+### The hard way

-1. Click on the green `Code` button and then `Download ZIP`. `$ git clone [URL]` works too.
+1. Click on the green `Code` button on this page and then `Download ZIP`.
-2. Once the ZIP file is downloaded, extract it to your desired location.
+2. Extract it to your desired location.
 3. Open Visual Studio Code.
-4. Click on `File` > `Open WorkSpace from File...` and navigate to inside the extracted folder.
-Select `foundations.code-workspace` and click `Open`.
+4. Click on `File` > `Open WorkSpace from File...`, Select `foundations.code-workspace` inside the folder you just extracted and click `Open`.

-5. Alternatively, you can just double click the `foundations.code-workspace` file in your file explorer or drag and drop it into a VS Code window.
+> 💡 Alternatively, you can just double click the `foundations.code-workspace` file in your file explorer or drag and drop it into a VS Code window.

-### The aristocrat method:
+### The easy way

 Open a terminal and run the following commands.
 You can copy, paste and run the whole block at once: